 - A consistent skin care routine using gentle, well-formulated products is essential for clear skin.
 Choose a mild cleanser to remove dirt and make-up, a toner to soothe skin and day cream with SPF 30 to protect skin from the sun - for example, our Calm Non-Greasy Day Cream.

-- Daily exfoliation with an AHA exfoliant with glycolic acid or a BHA exfoliant with salicylic acid helps to remove dead skin cells from the skin, revealing the new, soft skin that lies beneath.
+- Daily exfoliation with a BHA exfoliant with salicylic acid helps to remove dead skin cells from the skin, revealing the new, soft skin that lies beneath.

 - If skin care products do not help, you can also choose to have milia professionally removed by a skin therapist or beautician.
 They will remove milia by gently pricking them with a needle - do not attempt to do this yourself!

 MILIA ARE NOT SPOTS

 At first glance, it’s easy to confuse milia with whiteheads.
 However, they are very different.
 Unlike spots, milia are usually found around your eyelids and on the drier parts of your skin.
 Also, milia are not inflamed, red or painful like spots.
 As they are solid lumps and set deeper than spots, they require a different treatment.

 As milia are not spots, spot treatments (such as benzoyl peroxide) will be ineffective.
 Squeezing or puncturing milia is not recommended either, as the content of these lumps is not fluid, and the squeezing will actually damage the skin surrounding the milia and make them even more noticeable.